CHERYL P. GROOD, Professor and Chair

 None is required or offered.

 Courses taken elsewhere may count for the major.
 However, the number of upper-level transfer credits for the major is limited.
 Normally, at least 3 of the 5 upper-level courses used to fulfill the major must be taken at Swarthmore, including at least one of the core courses MATH 063 and MATH 067.
 Exceptions should be proposed and approved during the Sophomore Plan process, not after the fact.
 Also, the usual College rules for transfer credit apply: students must see the professor in charge of transfer twice: in advance to obtain authorization, and afterwards to get final approval and a determination of credit.
 In particular, for MATH 063 and 067, students are responsible for the syllabus we use.
-If a course taken elsewhere turns out not to cover it all, the student will not get full credit (even though the transfer course was authorized beforehand) and the student will not complete the major until he or she has demonstrated knowledge of the missing topics.
+If a course taken elsewhere turns out not to cover our entire syllabus, the student will not get full credit (even though the transfer course was authorized beforehand) and the student will not complete the major until he or she has demonstrated knowledge of the missing topics.

 Similarly, for honors preparations students are responsible for the syllabi we use; we will not offer special honors exams based on work done at other institutions.